 In 2017, Frew commenced with the publication of Trade Paper Back Phantom editions, a new product line for Frew.
 Since then, Frew has periodically released these editions, printed on gloss pages in full color, with each edition generally running for just over 200 pages within a soft cover.
 As seen below, each edition is themes to contain stories with a common thread.

 Kid Phantom – 2017

 Aimed at a younger audience, this series chronicles the early years of our current Phantom, the 21st.
 The comic is printed in full color with gloss pages and is printed in a smaller size to other Frew comics.
-Edition #1 contained a set of stickers in the center fold, then a coloring competition ran in edition #2, then from numbers 3 to 8, an enamel pin was included with each edition.
+Edition number 1 contained a set of stickers in the center fold, then a coloring competition ran in edition number 2, then from numbers 3 to 8, an enamel pin was included with each edition with a clear plastic bag.
 A trade paper back book has also been produced, reprinting the first 6 stories in the series.